survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Conclusion

-You can optimize webpack's performance in multiple ways.
-Often it's a good idea to start with easier techniques before moving to more involved ones.
+You can optimize webpack’s performance in multiple ways.
+Often it’s a good idea to start with easier techniques before moving to more involved ones.
 The exact methods you have to use, depend on the project.

 To recap: